teamfact/iot-sphero-racing/client/REAMDE.md

 # Introduction

 This is the client part of the showcase containing all the code running on the edge device.
-This repository will be udpated according the current state of the blog post series.
+This repository will be udpated according to the current state of the blog post series.

 #Pre-requisite